 Then there are small species that you can grow in a pot, like the Siberian dwarf pine, Pinus pumilla, which only grows up 3 to 10 feet tall (90 cm to 3 meters).

 Pines have needles and they do not have proper flowers.
-Plants that do not flower but produce seeds are called gymnosperms, literally “naked seeds”.
-The seeds are enclosed in woody cones rather than fruits or berries.
+These seed-producing plants, known as gymnosperms, literally “naked seeds” bear their seeds in woody cones rather than fruits.